sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "And then there was one day, I went to visit him and there was just?
 A hole?
 In the wall?
 Not that he broke the wall, no-- it was like... a window to somewhere else entirely...
 And he came out of it carrying your body as it is now.
 And he asked me to look after you like we d-did for him.
 I um, I think he's a couple towns away at the moment?
 I think he may be looking for somewhere for you both to stay."

 "So..."
 You sighed and glanced away.
 "Sounds like maybe he didn't know or care about... um, the whole situation here."
 You slurped up some of the noodles.
 "I want to be mad...
 But I suppose I didn't expect much from him.
 So then...
 So how long have I been here, then...?
 Or I guess, how long have you known about me?"

+Alphys thought, tapping a claw to her chin.
+"I... think about two weeks?
+Jevil turned up about a week before we knew about any human souls he held..."

+"And this 'Mettaton' knows too?"

+"Y-yeah, he just happened to spot it on one of my cameras.
+Now, I-I did make him promise, but!
+If he asks after your soul, d-don't oblige him, and come let me know, okay?
+The Underground would miss him if he decided to just waltz through the Barrier on his own..."

+"Uhh, yeah, sure!
+Um... what barrier?"

+"Hmm?"
+The scientist stared blankly for a short moment, then flinched back once she processed the question.
+"O-oh!
+Um, of course you wouldn't know.
+Well, while I check your soul integrity, I suppose I could, er, give a little background